nhsd-a2si/docs-dos-api/_pages/rest_api/byClinicalTerm.md

 | symptomGroupDiscriminatorCombos   | Array          | Yes         | DoS SGSD IDs - format SGID=SDID.
 Only one combination per search request |
 | numberPerType    | Integer        | No          | Maximum number of services to return, per service type searched |

+It should be noted that where a field is marked above as not required, it should still be included in the search string, represented with a zero (0).

 ## Age Group Definition
 ID 4: Neonate and Infant - 0 years